iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/blocklog.md

 ---
-description: The `blocklog` contract is to keep track of the blocks of requests that were processed by the chain.
-It also provides views to get request status, receipts, block information, or events.
+description: The `blocklog` contract keeps track of the blocks of requests that were processed by the chain.
 image: /img/logo/WASP_logo_dark.png
 keywords:
 - core contracts